Overview

 An exploration of various concepts and types of conflict and the role of argumentation in managing and/or resolving conflict.
 The study examines the theory and practice of communication within small groups, as well as problem solving and decision making as common contexts in which argument occurs and conflict arises, and a continuum from formal to informal modes of conflict management/resolution is discussed and practiced by the students.
 Examples of specific areas covered include formal debate, negotiation, and arbitration.
 Prerequisite: ENG 103; or instructor permission.

 An introduction to the tools, techniques and concepts of social media resulting in the creation of online and mobile content.
 Particular emphasis on analyzing and employing user data and analytics to meet strategic objectives.
-Prerequisites: COM 274 or instructor permission.
+Prerequisite: minimum junior standing; or instructor permission.

 A theoretical and practical survey of intercultural communication.
 Topics may include: the interpersonal dimensions of intercultural communication online and offline, the distinctive cultural orientations, behaviors, expectations, and values that affect intercultural communication situations, including strategic and computer-mediated communication.
 Prerequisite: Junior standing or instructor permission.